programmerraja/FirebaseAuth/README.md

 # firebase-signin
+A sign in sign up page using firebase Authentication

-A sign in sign up page using firebase
+A simple sign in sign up page using firebase authentication